IBM/maximo-labs/MkDocs/monitor_managed_gw_modbus_9.1/docs/index.md

-# Welcome to the </br>Maximo Monitor Managed Gateway Modbus Lab
+# Welcome to the Maximo Monitor 9.1 </br>Managed Gateway Modbus Lab

-# <font color="red">THIS LAB IS UNDER CONSTRUCTION !!</font>

-In this lab you will learn about how to setup a Managed Gateway within Maximo Monitor 9.1 and adding a couple of OT devices from the Device Library.
+In this lab you will learn how to setup a Managed Gateway within Maximo Monitor 9.1 and adding a couple of OT devices from the Device Library.

 You will learn the steps needed to successfully setup a Managed Gateway using some virtual simulated Variable Frequency Drives (VFD) that will deliver the device data over Modbus/TCP via the Managed Gateway into Maximo Monitor using the pre-configured connector for Lenze i550 VFD from the Device Connector Library.</br></br>